 Our Light House Safe Harbour Resource Center client, Judy, is an example of one who has been experiencing housing instability struggles for years.

-For the last few months, Judy has been working with staff in our Safe Harbour Resource Center to help secure a path to stability.
-Even with enough savings for a security deposit and an excellent credit score, Judy has struggled to find an apartment.
+Thankfully, Judy found The Light House and began working with staff in our Safe Harbour Resource Center to help secure a path to stability.
+Even with enough savings for a security deposit and an excellent credit score, finding an affordable apartment to rent was a struggle.
+In the meantime, our Safe Harbour Resource Center staff were able to place Judy and her son in safe temporary housing during this long process.

 Your support of The Light House ensures that we can continue to provide neighbors, like Judy, with the life-changing programs and services they need to find their path back home.